frandelarosa/colorshades/readme.md

 # Colorshades.io

 Create beautiful shades and tints from a given color.
 Simply enter a valid value in the field and click on the button.
-You can pick a color the to choose a more accurate value for your purpose.
+You can pick a color to choose a more accurate value for your purpose.

 [Colorshades.io](https://www.colorshades.io)